 Calculate Spousal Support? – The Law

 The law is clear that calculated temporary spousal support is not to be used by a judge in any way to determine “permanent” spousal support.
-Nonetheless, many attorneys will tell you that “permanent” spousal support averages about 20% less than calculated temporary spousal support.
-The unfortunate implication is that if you calculate temporary spousal support and subtract about 20%, that’s about what you might expect a judge to order for “permanent” spousal support.
+Nonetheless, many divorce professionals will tell you that “permanent” spousal support averages about 15-20% less than calculated temporary spousal support.
+The unfortunate implication is that if you calculate temporary spousal support and subtract about 15-20%, that’s about what you might expect a judge to order for “permanent” spousal support.

 This is misleading.
 It bypasses what should be a detailed consideration unique to each divorcing couple.
 In fact, the law says that a judge must take into account 14 different factors listed in Family Code Section 4320 when determining “permanent” spousal support.